-This concentration explores the multifaceted concept of terrorism in both the 20th and

-21st centuries.
-The first seminar provides a historical introduction and then explores the more "tradition" aspects of terrorism; that which is state supported or sponsored.
-The second seminar delves into the emerging concept of terrorism that is not contained by states but is more transnational in nature.
-This would include the study of narco- terrorism, "religious extremist" terrorism, etc. Finally the last seminar explores how the international system has responded to this very real threat.
-This would include states, multinational organizations and non-governmental entities response to terrorism.
+This concentration explores the multifaceted concept of terrorism in both the 20th and 21st centuries.
+The first seminar provides an historical introduction and explores the more "traditional" state supported or sponsored forms of terrorism.
+The second seminar of the concentration delves into the emerging concept of terrorism that is conducted internationally, primarily by non-state actors, terrorist organizations.
+Such groups would include those engaged in narco- terrorism, religiously motivated violence, and so forth.
+Finally, the last seminar of this concentration explores various mechanisms developed in the international system to address the threat of international terrorism.